manuelsilver/manuelsilver/README.md

 - 👋 Hi, I’m Manuel Silveiro
 - 👀 I’m interested in Data, AI, Android Development and iOS Development
-- 💞️ I’m looking to collaborate on projects related to data and AI.
+- 💞️ I’m looking to collaborate on projects related to Mobile app, data and AI.

 <!---